ecoseller/ecoseller/docs/_docs/programming/backend.md

 With that included we can use {% raw %} `{% translate 'str_id' %}` {% endraw %} tag provided by Django to translate strings.
 For more information about Django translation, please refer to [Django documentation](https://docs.djangoproject.com/en/4.2/topics/i18n/translation/) and for generating translation files, please refer to [**ecoseller** administrative documentation](../administration/localization.md).

 ### Email objects

-The `Email` objects that serves as a base class for all emails has following methods and attributes:
+Ecoseller is provided with a main class called `Email` that serves as a base class for all "emails" having following methods and attributes:

 * `generate_context` - method for generating context for email template.
 It's used for rendering email template with context.
 * `generate_subject` - method for generating email subject.
 It's used for generating email subject.
 * `send` - method for sending email.
 It's used for sending email with rendered template and generated subject to the user.
 If object property `use_rq` is set to `True`, it will send email via RQ.
 Otherwise, it will send email synchronously.